Ethical review in Finland

 Human sciences

 The Research Act only applies to medical research.
-For research in the humanities and social and behavioural sciences, the Finnish National Board on Research Integrity TENK has issued a set of recommendations on the ethical principles to be followed as well as a proposal for arranging ethical review in these sectors:
+For research involving human participants, the Finnish National Board on Research Integrity TENK has issued a set of guidelines on the ethical principles to be followed:

 Commitment to TENK's ethical guidelines

-Commitment to the ethical guidelines for research in the humanities and social and behavioural sciences is voluntary and includes an obligation to arrange an ethical review in accordance with the principles set forth by TENK.
-Nearly all of the third-level institutions and research establishments working in this area in Finland have already committed themselves to complying with the guidelines.
+Commitment to the ethical guidelines for research in the humanities and social sciences is voluntary and includes an obligation to arrange an ethical review in accordance with the principles set forth by TENK.
+Nearly all of the research organisations in this area in Finland have already committed themselves to complying with the guidelines

 For a list of organisations that have committed themselves to the guidelines, see Finnish page Sitoutuneet organisaatiot